dl-solarity/zkit/README.md

 To generate zkey, the power-of-tau file is required.
 ZKit automatically downloads those files from [Hermes](https://hermez.s3-eu-west-1.amazonaws.com/) to the `${HOME}/.zkit/.ptau` directory, so you don't need to re-download them every time you start a new project.

-You can provide a custom path to the directory where the power-of-tau files are stored:
+You can also provide a custom path to the directory where the power-of-tau files are stored:

 ```typescript
 new CircomZKit({ ptauDir: "./my-ptau" });